 Associate professor in Economic History at University of Modena and Reggio Emilia where he teaches Economic history and Labour History.
 Treasurer of International railway history association; member of European Business History Association, T2M (Transport, traffic and mobility), and other important national and International associations.
 His research deals with contemporary economic history.
 His main fields of research are: history of networks, infrastructure, energy, transport and communications, urban history.

-Assistant Professor of Public Economic Law and Market Regulation at the University of Belgrade's Faculty of Law.
+Full Professor of Public Economic Law and Market Regulation at the University of Belgrade's Faculty of Law.
 Since June 2014 she is a member of the Steering Committee of the ECPR Standing Group on Regulatory Governance.
 Her main research areas include economic and general regulatory law, risk regulation, market regulation theory, regulatory policy and consumer protection.
 Since 2002 she has been a visiting scholar or researcher at several academic institutions, such as the University of Pennsylvania (Penn Program on Regulation), Kings’ College London, EUI Florence.

 KESSIDES Ioannis N. - PRESIDENT